samuba/ereader-mangas/README.md

 - make proxying the images faster
   - look into streaming the req/res
   - caching via cloudflare
+    - asynchroniously trigger image fetch for the next 3 images
 - optimize pages with long width